mehathab-a/Mask-RCNN-TF-2.X.X/readme.md

 <hr>

 ### Training and Predicting Model:
-1. Initialize a virtual env with python=3.8 version
+1. Initialize a virtual env with python = 3.8
 2. Install all packages in the requirements.txt

 ```